Entanglement wedge cross section inequalities in AdS/BCFT

 \item Extension: for our purpose we may remove condition 3 in $ \boldsymbol{\mathit{\Sigma^{min}_{A:B}}}$ to define a larger set

 In fact, after the extension, all surfaces homologous to all possible $\widetilde{A} $ are collected in this set (In contrast, $\boldsymbol{\mathit{\Sigma^{min}_{A:B}}}$ just collects the cross sections with the minimal area which are homologous to any possible $\widetilde{A} $), as illustrated in Fig.(\ref{fig:WABSET}) and (\ref{fig:WABSETBCFT}).
 Roughly speaking, we could understand this set as the collection of all the possible cross sections which divide the entanglement wedge $M_{AB}$ into two parts and successfully separate $A$ and $B$.
 Moreover, by definition we know that the element with the smallest area in $ \boldsymbol{\mathit{\Sigma^{min}_{A:B}}}$ must be the element with the smallest area in $ \boldsymbol{\mathit{\Sigma_{A:B}}}$ as well.
-It means that the entanglement of purification $E_P$ can also be identified as the area of the minimal cross section over 4$ G_N$ in set $\boldsymbol{\mathit{\Sigma_{A:B}}}$, namely
+Namely

 From now on, we restrict $\Sigma_{A:B}^{min}$ to represent the minimal-area element in $ \boldsymbol{\mathit{\Sigma_{A:B}}}$.
 In other words, $\mathcal{A} \left(\Sigma_{A:B}^{min}\right)=E_W(A:B)$, where for convenience, we have also simply set $4G_N=1$.